-Here, are the list of best holocaust shows as below: The U.S. and the Holocaust, Histoire de l'antisémitisme, Krieg und Holocaust - Der deutsche Abgrund, Frieden, Kinderen van de Holocaust, Rise of the Nazis, Das Reich : une division SS en France, Die Wahrheit über den Holocaust, Apocalypse - La 2ème guerre mondiale, Einsatzgruppen, les commandos de la mort, The Diary of Anne Frank, Auschwitz: The Nazis and the Final Solution, Hitlers Eliten nach 1945, Anne Frank: The Whole Story, Holokaust, The Nazis: A Warning from History, Stark, The Struggles for Poland, Wallenberg: A Hero's Story, עמוד האש, Holocaust, They Spoke Out: American Voices Against the Holocaust, Skokie, The Attic: The Hiding of Anne Frank, .
+Here, are the list of best holocaust shows as below: A Small Light, Transatlantic, The U.S. and the Holocaust, Histoire de l'antisémitisme, Krieg und Holocaust - Der deutsche Abgrund, Frieden, Kinderen van de Holocaust, Rise of the Nazis, Das Reich : une division SS en France, Die Wahrheit über den Holocaust, Apocalypse - La 2ème guerre mondiale, Einsatzgruppen, les commandos de la mort, The Diary of Anne Frank, Auschwitz: The Nazis and the Final Solution, Hitlers Eliten nach 1945, Anne Frank: The Whole Story, Holokaust, The Nazis: A Warning from History, Stark, The Struggles for Poland, Wallenberg: A Hero's Story, עמוד האש, Holocaust, We Were the Lucky Ones, They Spoke Out: American Voices Against the Holocaust, Skokie, The Attic: The Hiding of Anne Frank, .

 Inspired in part by the United States Holocaust Memorial Museum’s “Americans and the Holocaust” exhibition and supported by its historical resources, this documentary series examines the rise of Hitler and Nazism in Germany in the context of global antisemitism and racism, the eugenics movement in the United States, and race laws in the American south.